libdap Updated for version 3.21.1

 virtual void set_attr_table (const AttrTable &at)

-virtual void set_in_selection (bool state)
+void set_in_selection (bool state) override

 virtual void set_is_dap4 (const bool v)